lerderl/Employee-poll/README.md

 4. You'll be taken to the leaderboard page if you click **Leaderboard** in the navigation bar.
 All users are listed here, sorted by the number of polls they have created and the number of polls they have answered.

-5. Clicking **Create New Poll** in the navigation bar will take you to a page where you can create a new poll.
-Simply enter the two options and click the **Create Poll** button.
-Your poll will be created, and you will be directed to the dashboard, where it will appear in the **Unanswered Polls** category.
+5. Clicking **New** in the navigation bar will take you to a page where you can create a new poll.
+Simply enter the two options and click the **Submit** button.
+Your poll will be created, and you will be directed to the dashboard, where it will appear in the **New Questions** category.

 ## Author and Developer